shivannis/xandr-docs-public/xandr-docs/articles/invest/understanding-your-invoice.md

     correctly, submit it to the account listed on your statement.
 For more information, see [Payment to Xandr](payment-to-xandr.md).

-## Advertiser-specific, Insertion Order-specific, and Billing Period-specific Invoices
+## Advertiser-Specific, Insertion order-specific, and billing Period-specific invoices

 You have the option to receive advertiser-, insertion order-, or billing period-specific invoices (e.g., to separate specific costs and fees for